About campaigns

 • Targeting a segment of customers who are more likely to add a visit to the hotel spa

-• Messaging a group of customers likely to churn with a special offer
+• Messaging a group of customers likely to churn without a special offer

 • Showing an ad to re-engage customers who have unsubscribed from email